 The first step is to get connected.
 You’ll want to befriend other homeschooling families and possibly join a homeschooling community so you don’t feel alone during the hard times (and there will be hard times).

-If you’re registered through a distance education school, they may also organize in-person classes and co-ops.
+If you’re registered through a distance education school, they may organize in-person classes and co-ops.
 Even if you feel hesitant about attending these, I encourage you to try out one or two classes in the early years so you can put roots down in the local homeschool community.
-Just as with brick-and-mortar schools, the time spent waiting to drop off and pick up your kids is the perfect time to network with other parents, find out what other events and activities they’re involved in, and set up playdates for your kids.
+Just as with brick-and-mortar schools, the time spent waiting to drop off and pick up your kids is the perfect time to network with other parents, find out what activities they’re involved in, and set up playdates for your kids.

 Homeschooling is much more enjoyable when you don’t go it alone.